Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 How do prompts and system design affect deep agent behavior?

-In agentic systems, the prompt is not just a user instruction.
+In deep agents, the prompt is not just a user instruction.
 The system prompt defines roles, constraints, and access to tools.
 It instructs the agent on when to pause, when to call tools, and how to evaluate the results.

 Deep agents utilize structured prompts that outline workflow logic.
 These prompts guide planning, task assignment, and checking, enabling the agent to act predictably on multi-step tasks.